HomeDev GuideRecipesAPI Reference

 • epi-personalized-content – Enables editing of personalized content in a TinyMCE editor.

-• epi-image-editor – Opens Optimizely's custom image editor.
+• epi-image-editor – Opens the Optimizely custom image editor.

 • epi-dnd-processor – Required to drag and drop Optimizely content, such as blocks and pages, to your TinyMCE editor.

-• epi-image-tools (only for version 2.3.0 and higher) – Lets you go directly to the image content with a push of a button or see the image location path by hovering the button.
+• epi-image-tools (version 2.3.0 and higher) – Opens the image content for editing or displays the image location path on hover.

 📘